Countess Stoeffel: Early life and education

 Mrs. Wood, as she was known, was born Margarita Gager in 1874, Vienna, Austria.
 She married a German national named Fischer and on December 22, 1896, in Todtmoos, Waldshut, Baden-Württemberg, Germany they had one child, Phillip Heinrich Carl Fischer.
 Margarita and Fischer divorced in 1900.
 Margarita returned home to Vienna and in 1898, with the help of Count Louis K. Stoeffel of the Arbon Castle at Lake Maggiore at Ticino, she regained custody of her son.
 She later married "Count" Stoeffel, and it was in Switzerland in 1900 that her son, Heinrich Carl Fischer, was abducted by his father's family.

 Mrs. Wood was the first woman in Europe to attain a degree of doctor of medicine from the University of Vienna and permitted to practice abroad.
-She gained much fame thru her skill as a practicing physician and surgeon.
+She gained much fame through her skill as a practicing physician and surgeon.

 Mrs. Wood studied opera in Milan, Italy under Fritzi Scheff and gave concerts in Vienna, Milan and Paris.